-We are also in the beginning stages of developing innovative, comprehensive culturally and appropriate interventions to address the many issues that adversely affect maternal and child health and the health of society, such as female sex-selection and malnutrition.
-These interventions will be informed by evidence and research.
+We are also in the beginning stages of developing comprehensive innovative. and culturally appropriate interventions to address the many issues that adversely affect maternal and child health and the health of society, such as female malnutrition. sex-selection and These interventions will be informed by evidence and research.
 Our organization will be strengthened by transparency and accountability.
 To achieve this level of effectiveness we will seek to collaborate nationally and internationally with like-minded individuals and organizations.